Introduction

 4. MongoDB vs MySQL: Pricing

-MongoDB is an open-source, document-oriented database that is free to use, although paid versions are available for additional features.
-MySQL is a popular relational database management system that offers several paid versions with different features, depending on the user’s needs.
+MongoDB is an open-source, document-oriented, relational database system for management systems that is free to use, although paid versions are available for additional features.
+MySQL is a popular relational database management system that offers several paid versions with different features, depending on the user's needs.
 It also offers a free version but with fewer features than the paid versions.

 MongoDB offers three editions and has three pricing plans for the editions: